kanaria69/Mainecoco/README.md

-## Why can't eggs have love?
-They will break up too soon.
+## A cannibal is someone who is fed up with people.